Asmod4n/mruby-c-ares/README.md

 Usage examples
 ==============

-Currently only getaddrinfo is implemented, if you need more let me know!
+Currently only getaddrinfo and getnameinfo are implemented, if you need more let me know!

-requires 'mruby-poll' IO.select will be implemented later.
+requires 'mruby-poll'
 ```ruby
 poll = Poll.new
 ares = Ares.new do |socket, readable, writable|